-Management intends to take steps to develop and enhance its internal controls over financial reporting, including:
+Management continues to take steps to develop and enhance its internal controls over financial reporting, including:

-- Retaining the same accounting personnel throughout all reporting periods in 2022 to establish continuity of processes and implement sustainable improvements and efficiencies in the financial reporting and consolidation tools and procedures. - Consider opportunities for improving the consolidations and financial statement processes, including exploring migrating to NetSuite, or a similar automated consolidations application to streamline the consolidations and reporting processes and enhance efficiency and accuracy. - As part of the systems review and potential migration, our plan is to: - o Strengthen the chart of accounts to provide required roll ups - o Review current mapping and implement new procedures to enhance the controls on future changes - o Automate reporting and calculations whenever possible - To the extent manual processes, schedules and/or adjustments exist as part of, or following implementation, Management reviews must include additional high-level steps such as mapping considerations to financial reporting and detailed reviews of annual schedules to ensure the completeness and appropriate classification of expenses in the financial disclosure and reporting process.
+- Retaining the same accounting personnel throughout all reporting periods in 2022 to establish continuity of processes and implement sustainable improvements and efficiencies in the financial reporting and consolidation tools and procedures. - Considering opportunities for improving the consolidations and financial statement processes, including exploring migrating to an automated consolidations application which integrates with the existing general ledger program to streamline the consolidations and reporting processes and enhance efficiency and accuracy. - As part of the systems review and potential migration, our plan is to: - o Strengthen the chart of accounts to provide required roll ups; - o Review current mapping and implement new procedures to enhance the controls on future changes; and - o Automate reporting and calculations whenever possible. - To the extent manual processes, schedules and/or adjustments exist as part of, or following implementation, management reviews must include additional highlevel steps such as mapping considerations to financial reporting and detailed reviews of annual schedules to ensure the completeness and appropriate classification of expenses in the financial disclosure and reporting process.